Differentiable-by-design Nonlinear Optimization for Model Predictive Control: Simulations

 initialized with $\partial x_0(\theta)/\partial \theta = 0$, where the sensitivities $\partial \operatorname*{MPC}(x_t,\theta) / \partial x_t$ and $\partial \operatorname*{MPC}(x_t,\theta) / \partial \theta$ are computed with our method.
 This greatly extends to the procedure we studied in \cite{zuliani2023bp}, where the MPC policy was restricted to a strongly convex quadratic program.

-\cref{fig:cos_sim_closed_loop} showcases the relative error and the cosine similarity of the sensitivity obtained by our method compared to the sensitivity of the state and input trajectories obtained via finite differences (with a perturbation of $\pm 10^{-8}$).
+\cref{fig:cos_sim_closed_loop} showcases the $2$-norm relative error and the cosine similarity of the sensitivity obtained by our method compared to the sensitivity of the state and input trajectories obtained via finite differences (with a perturbation of $\pm 10^{-8}$).
 Observe how nonzero values of $\rho$ increase the accuracy of the sensitivity until a maximum (at approximately $\rho=4 \cdot 10^{-7}$).
 A value of $\rho$ between $10^{-7}$ and $10^{-5}$ ensures a reduction of the relative error from approximately $7\%$ (value obtained with $\rho=0$) to less than $1\%$, with the error reducing to nearly zero for $\rho$ close to $4 \cdot 10^{-7}$.
-Importantly, regardless of the choice of $\rho$, any $\rho > 0$ guarantees better accuracy compared to the case $\rho=0$. \cref{fig:fig3} displayes the closed-loop state derivatives obtained with our method (choosing $\rho=$\,\texttt{3e-7}) and the ones obtained with finite differences, highlighting their similairity.
+Importantly, regardless of the choice of $\rho$, any $\rho > 0$ guarantees better accuracy compared to the case $\rho=0$. \cref{fig:fig3} displayes the closed-loop state derivatives obtained with our method (choosing $\rho=3\cdot 10^{-7}$) and the ones obtained with finite differences, highlighting their similarity.

 Choosing $\rho$ is crucial to ensure the highest accuracy.
 To pick $\rho$, we can restrict attention to a single MPC problem, evaluate the sensitivity of its solution map using finite differences, and then perform a grid search comparing the derivative obtained with our method for different values of $\rho$.
 The result, which is reported in \cref{fig:cos_sim_mpc}, suggests that values of $\rho$ between $10^{-7}$ and $10^{-5}$ lead to highest accuracy.
-Note that this tuning technique only requires differentiating a single MPC instance through finite differences (and not all MPC problems within the finite horizon of $200$ steps).
+Note that this tuning technique only requires differentiating a single MPC instance through finite differences (and not all MPC problems within the finite horizon of $200$ steps), making it more computationally efficient than applying standard finite difference approximations.